NetBSD: Sensors

-NetBSD has featured a native hardware monitoring framework since 1999/2000, and in 2003, it served as the inspiration behind the OpenBSD's sysctl hw.sensors framework when some NetBSD drivers were being ported to OpenBSD.
+NetBSD has featured a native hardware monitoring framework since 1999/2000.
+In 2003, it served as the inspiration behind the OpenBSD's sysctl hw.sensors framework when some NetBSD drivers were being ported to OpenBSD.

 As of March 2019, NetBSD had close to 85 device drivers exporting data through the API of the envsys framework.
-Since the 2007 revision, serialisation of data between the kernel and userland is done through XML property lists with the help of NetBSD's proplib(3).
+Since the 2007 revision, serialization of data between the kernel and userland is done through XML property lists with the help of NetBSD's proplib(3).

+Sound subsystem

+The NetBSD audio(4) kernel API, modelled after SunOS sound stack (SADA), provides at the same time a uniform programming interface layer above different underlying audio hardware drivers, and a simple and well-documented backend for different sound libraries (SDL, PortAudio, Mozilla cubeb) to use.